 "I want to talk about our relationship and its impact on my ability to help you and the team achieve our goals.
 When you ...(describe the behavior - with no labels, judgments)...
 I end up worrying more about what you have said, than on fixing the problem.
 I'm working hard to be at the level that you would like and when ...(whatever problem they are cranky about)... happens I would prefer it if you ... (describe how you want to be treated) ..."

 If after a few attempts at addressing the behavior there has been no shift in their treatment of you, you could make a formal complaint either to your HR Department or to another senior leader within your organization (if you do not have an HR Department) about what you consider to be verbal abuse in the workplace.
-If the person is the owner of the business then ...
+If the person who is doing the abusing is the owner of the business then ...

 No high performance organization would ever tolerate verbal abuse in the workplace ... although it is unlikely that verbal abuse would happen in a true high performance workplace ... because high performance people simply don't think or behave this way.